Chareesa/IsItWarmEnough-App/README.md

 [![Build Status](https://travis-ci.org/Chareesa/IsItWarmEnough-App.svg?branch=newBranch)](https://travis-ci.org/Chareesa/IsItWarmEnough-App)

-A single page web app.
+Geolocates the user and determines the current temperature at their location using the HTML5 Geolocation API and Weather Underground API.

-Geolocates the user with the HTML5 Geolocation API and lets the user know if the weather is warm enough to eat outside.
+A single page web app integrating Express, Browserify, JavaScript, HTML, and CSS.

 The app is hosted on Heroku, you can see it here: https://isitwarmenough.herokuapp.com/